Dubrovnik to Kotor Day Trip: The Complete Guide for the Best Day Out

 By car

-Renting a car from Dubrovnik is the most viable option to explore Kotor.
+Renting a car is the most viable option for exploring Kotor from Dubrovnik.

 It allows you to explore the town without a time frame.
 You can simply come back to Dubrovnik whenever you want, ensuring you’ve ticked off everything on your itinerary—something a tour guide or coach travel can’t offer.

-The best deals for car hires in Dubrovnik can be found through extensive online research.
-Tools like Kayak are brilliant to use to find the best deals.
+The best deals for car hires in Dubrovnik can be found through online car rental services like Kayak.
 It takes 2 hours and 10 minutes to drive to Kotor from Dubrovnik!

 Check out a complete guide on parking in Kotor.